-Camp at our Southeast Y will operate under the same policies and procedures we implemented last year due to the ongoing pandemic.
+Camp at our Southeast and Northwest Ys will operate under the policies and procedures as directed by our Monroe County Health Department.
 Our main priority is to safely serve our youth as long as we’re able to in a way that is healthy for both our campers and staff.
 Due to the ongoing health pandemic, face masks are optional at the discretion of your family and children.

 Please note: our health and safety policies are subject to change per direction by our Monroe County Health Department.

 We signed up for a week of camp, but our summer plans have changed.
-Can I request a refund?
+What is your refund or cancellation policy?

 Will campers swim during Summer Camp this year?

-All camps will swim daily except for Safe Sitter Camp.
+All camps will swim daily except for Pathfinders at our Southeast Y.

 How will I know if there are changes with camps due to the ongoing pandemic?